5 Working with Data

 , we can use a scoped version.
 Using rename_all

-, we can change all variable names to lower case.
+, we can - for example - change all variable names to upper case using the base R function toupper()

 filter()